spedu/shuffling-pines/README.md

 ## How to run

-Note: all commands are run from the root of the project
+Note: all commands are run from the root of the project unless otherwise stated.

 ### Install Packages